I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 How to create a real-time avatar?

-To create a real-time avatar, install an avatar SDK like MascotBot, connect it to a voice AI provider (ElevenLabs or OpenAI), and pipe streaming audio through a lip sync engine.
-The key is streaming at every pipeline stage -- LLM tokens stream to TTS, TTS audio chunks stream to the animation engine -- achieving sub-500ms response latency.
+To create a real-time avatar, install an avatar SDK like Mascotbot, connect it to a voice AI provider (OpenAI Realtime, Google Gemini Live, or ElevenLabs) using that provider's own SDK, and tap the audio the provider plays into the lip sync engine.
+Mascotbot's engine is a licensed ML model delivered from the Mascotbot edge on first load, then run on-device, so audio never round-trips.
+The key is streaming at every pipeline stage -- LLM tokens stream to TTS, and the licensed model infers mouth shapes on-device from the playing audio -- achieving sub-500ms response latency.

 How do real-time avatars work?